catalyst-cloud/catalystcloud-docs/source/tutorials.rst

  $ heat template-validate -f $ORCHESTRATION_DIR/hot/ubuntu-14.04/vrrp-basic/vrrp.yaml

 This command will echo the yaml if it succeeds and will return an error if it does not.
-Assuming the template validates lets build a stack!
+Assuming the template validates let's build a stack!

 .. code-block:: bash